 Benefits of porcelain veneers

-- Ideal aesthetic effect, which can not be obtained with the help of other methods of dentistry.
+- The ideal aesthetic effect, can not be obtained with the help of other methods of dentistry.
 Porcelain coating gives the teeth a natural, slightly transparent whiteness.
 On the glossy surface of the material, spots and plaque do not form.

 - Porcelain veneers are long-lasting.
 Testimonials indicate that the lining retains its original qualities for 10-15 years.

-- High resistance to the the front teeth load.
+- High resistance to the front teeth load.

-- Gentle preparation, easy installation.
+- Gentle preparation, and easy installation.
 A radiant smile appears after the first visit to the dentist and fixing the temporary lining.
-During the second appointment the dentist sets up permanent micro prostheses.
+During the second appointment, the dentist sets up permanent micro prostheses.

 - Porcelain veneers are resistant to staining.